-Take a high-class hike into the backcountry of this premium wilderness.
+Avoid the crowds in this Californian iconic wilderness by taking a high-class hike into the backcountry.
 Aaron Millar laces up his boots...

 The high country of Yosemite is wild and vast and guards its secrets well.
 From where I had arrived, standing on the edge of Tunnel View – a vista made famous by the great photographer Ansel Adams – the Sierra Nevada rose like jagged cathedrals of stone.
 Sunbeams broke over the neck of Clouds Rest ridge and the cracked edifice of Half Dome – one of the most iconic peaks in the world – cut like a shark’s fin through the mist of the valley.

 Four million visitors a year come to Yosemite; most never stray from this lowland view.
 Headlights snaked through the sunrise, crowds chattered.
 But my eyes gazed upwards.
 There’s a silence and a glittering emptiness in the High Sierra that dares you in.